aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 2 - Threat Protection/README.md

 # Use case

 You have an existing Apigee API proxy that takes requests from the Internet and forwards them to an existing service.
-You have a requirement to ensure the integrity of the API message content, by protecting against threats such as JSON/XML/SQL injection and other malicious manipulation.
+You have a requirement to ensure the integrity of the API message content, by protecting against threats such as JSON/XML/SQL injection and other malicious payload manipulation.

 # How can Apigee Edge help?